qmee26/myshit1/README.md

 Pre-requistes:

 1. one android device or emulator should be in running state with USB debugging mode.
-2. check it with commad: adb devices
+2. check it with command: adb devices
 3. You don't need to run appium app as I have put appium server as java command in project inbuilt

 Steps to Run the Project: